 Bilibili is currently the largest video-sharing platform in China, and the most common elements of Bilibili marketing include product promotion, in many cases through live broadcast combined with bullet comment interaction.
 Brands should consider crafting their bullet comments in advance and strategize when to send them in the video to build a stronger bond with their followers and viewers.
 2020 will be a year of rapid growth for Bilibili sure to bring countless opportunities for brands.

 Final Thoughts on Chinese Short-video Apps in 2020

 Thoughts from PARKLU’s CMO, Elijah Whaley: I don’t believe short-video is the future.
 I think everything is driven by innovation, and it just so happens to be that there is a lot of innovation happening around Chinese short-video apps at the moment.
 The truth is that short-video is a very challenging format for creators and consumers as it lacks the depth of storytelling and insights that typically makes content valuable.
 Not to say that brevity isn’t a value, it’s just shallow.
 This is one of the reasons we are seeing platforms like Douyin adopting longer-form video formats.
 But so long as innovation is being poured into short-video, creators and brands will have to do their best to entertain, inform, and persuade within 15 to 60 seconds.

-If you want to stay ahead of the curve, I think it’s best to look at the future of conversational content, like that which we see in live-streaming and on Bilibili.
+If you want to stay ahead of the curve, I think it’s best to look at the future of co-created content, like that which we see in live-streaming and on Bilibili.
 I believe that engagement from the audience that further enriches the experience for everyone is the future.